 Conclusion

-In this app I used only three parameters/features, but it is best to find the ones that make the most sense to you.
+In this app I used only three parameters/features.
+But it is best to find the ones that make the most sense to you.